France’s Working Holiday Visa for Australians

 - Aged between 18-35 years old (inclusive) at the time of application

-- Have a return plane ticket from your country of residence to France
+- Have a return plane ticket from your country of residence to France (or an affidavit promising you will leave France before your visa expires)

 - Have enough funds to support yourself during the initial period of your stay (as a rough guide, you should have at least AUD5,000 in savings)